Pocket Mortys: Gameplay

 Pocket Mortys is in a third-person view, overhead perspective and consists of three basic screens: an overworld, in which the player navigates the main character; a side-view battle screen; and a menu interface, in which the player configures their Mortys, items, or gameplay settings.

 The player can use their Mortys to battle other Mortys.
 Supposedly the strongest Morty so far is The One True Morty later revealed in the game.
 Wild Mortys are visible on the overworld and can be battled.
 "Trainer" fights are also visible and entail fighting against their party of up to five Mortys.
 When the player encounters a Morty or a trainer, the screen switches to a turn-based battle screen that displays the engaged Mortys.
 During battle, the player may select a maneuver for their Morty to use in the fight, use an item, switch their active Morty, or (against the wild Mortys) attempt to flee.
 Mortys have hit points (HP); when a Morty's HP is reduced to zero, it gets dazed and can no longer battle until it is revived.
 Once an enemy Morty faints, the player's Morty involved in the battle receive a certain number of experience points (EXP).
 After accumulating enough EXP, a Morty will level up.
 A Morty's level controls its physical properties, such as the battle statistics acquired, and the moves learned.
 The player may combine two Mortys of the same type to evolve them; these evolutions affect the statistics and which moves are learned.
 Catching wild Mortys is another essential element of the gameplay.
 During battle with a wild Morty, the player may throw a Manipulation Chip at it.
 If the Morty is successfully caught, it will come under the ownership of the player.

 The ultimate goal of the game is to collect and level-up a team of Mortys to battle against the Council of Ricks, who have taken Rick's portal gun until he proves himself to be worthy of getting it back.

+Playable characters

+Playable characters are divided into two main roles: Trainers and Mortys.

+The current list of playable recurring characters in the game currently include: